GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/tuning.md

 provided for those caches, such as average key size and average value size, and you have to rely on default values.

-This plugin provides an SSH command that will help you analyze the current, suboptimal, chronicle-map caches and migrate into new ones for which a more realistic configuration is generated based on data.
+This plugin provides an SSH command and a REST-API that will help you analyze the current, suboptimal, chronicle-map caches and migrate into new ones for which a more realistic configuration is generated based on data.

-The Gerrit/SSH command to tuning the caches requires the user to have `Administrate Caches` or `Administrate Server` capabilities.
+The tuning of the caches requires the user to have `Administrate Caches` or `Administrate Server` capabilities.

 * Symlink the `cache-chroniclemap.jar` file in the `plugins/` directory (from